Distracted Driver Accidents

 At Hartel, DeSantis & Howie, LLP, we have helped hundreds of clients in Montgomery County and Anne Arundel County who have been injured or have had a family member injured or killed by a distracted driver.
 As car crash attorneys, we see the physical and emotional pain of catastrophic injuries such as traumatic brain injuries and spinal cord damage.
 As parents, we worry as our children go off with their friends – wondering who may be texting while driving.

 Whether you are a teenager, a parent or any adult who uses a cell phone while driving, we urge you to consider these distracted driving statistics.
-If you have been injured in an accident caused by another driver being on the cell phone or texting, we encourage you to contact us at Hartel, DeSantis & Howie, LLP to schedule a free consultation to discuss your needs.In Maryland, Texting and Using Hand-Held cell Phones While Driving is Against the Law
+If you have been injured in an accident caused by another driver being on the cell phone or texting, we encourage you to contact us at Hartel, DeSantis & Howie, LLP to schedule a free consultation for personal injury cases to discuss your needs.In Maryland, Texting and Using Hand-Held cell Phones While Driving is Against the Law

 When we are taught to drive, we learn to keep both hands on the wheel and our eyes on the road – both of which are nearly impossible to do when we are distracted by our smart phone, our navigation system or other electronic device.
 When an accident occurs, one of the first things that police check for is whether the driver was talking or texting on their cell phone.
 Hand-held cell phone use is banned while driving, period.
 And for a newly licensed (novice) driver, even hands-free devices are disallowed.